AndrewHulme/CV/README.md

 #### The Latymer School (September 2005 to June 2012)

 - A Levels: A*ABB - Mathematics, Further Mathematics, Physics, Music
-- GCSEs: 4A*s 5As - including Mathematics, Sciences, English, French and Latin
 - Co-founder of Engineering Society
 - Lead trumpet in four orchestras